aklump/taskcamp_objects/docs/source/feature.md

 ### Flags
 Flags should be appended to the title.
 See Features::getAvailableTags().
 ### Description
-The description is the first markdown paragraph to follow the title; that is it:
+The description is the first markdown paragraph to follow the title.
+It should follow this pattern:

-1. Starts with the first non-blank line following the title
+1. '# some title'
-2. Continues with each line until a blank line is encountered.
+2. blank line
+3. series of one or more lines = description
+4. blank line
+5. rest of document

     # Title @w-10 @pAaron